Deep Learning for 2D and 3D Rotatable Data: An Overview of Methods: Formal Definitions

 A visualization of the case $\theta=30^\circ$ looks as follows:

-A useful consequence of steerability is that convolution of an image with basis filters $g_j$ is rotationally equivariant.
+A useful consequence of steerability is that convolution of an image with basis filters $h_j$ is rotationally equivariant.
 The mapping $\psi$ in Eq.~\eqref{eq:equivariance} in this case corresponds to a linear combination of the feature maps.

-As a side note, the mapping $\psi$ can also be a certain kind of linear combinations even if the filters are not a basis of a steerable filter, see Section~\ref{sec:oriented-responses}.
+As a side note, the mapping $\psi$ can also be a certain kind of linear combinations even if the filters are not a basis of a steerable filter, see Section~\ref{sec:equivariant-conv}.

-\begin{definition} A function $f : \mc{X} \to \mc{Y}$ is \textbf{self-steerable} \citep{LWR12} if it is steerable and the set of basis functions includes only $f$ itself, that is:

-For example, if we consider the complex exponential $Z(\phi) = e^{i\phi}$, it can be self-steered at an arbitrary orientation $\theta$ as: